rescribet/link-redux/README.md

     * the registered views for their class (probably <schema:Person>) they'll probably render as a
     * card with their profile picture, name and a small description.
     *
-    * The LRC component expects `subject` to be an instance of rdflib/NamedNode.
+    * The {Resource} component expects `subject` to be an instance of rdflib/NamedNode.
 Obtain one by either:
     * - Using a namespace, e.g. NS.app('person/alice')
     * - Using namedNodeByIRI to get one from a string *